YRL-AIDA/ru-facts-200/README.md

 * `json` contains labeled tables in the JSON format.
 Only *200* tables out of *225* are labeled up;
 * `jsonline` contains labeled tables in the JSONL (JSON Lines) format (each table separately and collected together).

-**NOTE:** *Not all source tables could be labeled up!
+**NOTE 1:** *Not all source tables could be labeled up!
 List of unlabeled tables from which facts cannot be extracted:*

 | **Unlabeled Tables**                                                                     |
 |------------------------------------------------------------------------------------------|